-The Company is currently financing its expansion activities through bank loan.
-The borrowing will continue till COD, as defined in the Amended & Restated WPA (i.e. 15 September 2016).
-On achievement of COD, Company will start to repay the loan.
+The company is currently financing its expansion activities through bank loan.
+The borrowing will continue till COD (i.e. 15th September 2016).
+On achievement of COD, company will start to repay the loan.
+The loan repayment will begin by end of 2016.